 ARTICLE X: DISSOLUTION

 SEC.
 1. Upon the majority vote of the membership to dissolve the Society, assets shall be distributed for one or more exempt purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code.
-The Executive Board shall decide which exempt purposes with benefit from these assets.
+The Executive Board shall decide which exempt purposes will benefit from these assets.